soluble-io/soluble-mediatools/docs/video-detection-service.md

 ### Overview

 The ==Video\DetectionService== acts as a wrapper over ffmpeg and will analyze a video stream.
-It does not query video metadata (like ffprobe or the `Video\VideoQuery`) but really reads the video to infer some characteristics (currently only interlacement detection is implemented...).
+It does not query video metadata (like ffprobe or the `Video\VideoInfoReader`) but really reads the video to infer some characteristics (currently only interlacement detection is implemented...).

 It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html)